This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Published by: Blue Orange Ages 8+ Players: 2-4 Time: 15 minutes

 Dominoes with a regal twist!
 Players take up the role of a lord seeking new lands to expand their kingdom.
-Whoever gains the most points and rule over the most prosperous kingdom will be declared the winner!
+Whoever gains the most points and rules over the most prosperous kingdom will be declared the winner!

 Kingdomino is a great gateway game if you’re looking to introduce your kids to the world of board games.
 Most people have played dominoes so the rules should be familiar, but there’s obviously a bit of a twist to this game!

 The tiles are split down the middle like regular dominoes but rather than matching numbers, players lay down tiles to try and connect matching types of terrain like wheat fields, lakes, and mountains.
-The first tile laid down needs to connect around the 3-d castle tile for that player, but each subsequent tile needs to either connect to the castle or another tile with a matching landscape.
+The first tile laid down needs to connect around the 3D castle tile for that player, but each subsequent tile needs to either connect to the castle or another tile with a matching landscape.

 The objective of the game is to create a 5×5 grid and score the most points from the tiles that have been laid down.
-Scoring is simple, the longer the connection the better as this will result in more points…if those tiles also have crowns on them.
-Some tiles will have crowns on them and when adding up scores, you multiply the number of crowns by the number of connecting tiles.
+Scoring is simple: the longer the connection the better as this will result in more points…if those tiles also have crowns on them.
+Some tiles will have crowns on them, and when adding up scores, you multiply the number of crowns by the number of connecting tiles.

-If the connection has no crowns on them, regardless of length the player will receive no points for that tile set.
+If the connection has no crowns on them, regardless of length, the player will receive no points for that tile set.
 There is therefore an element of strategy when laying tiles and deciding how to place them, but there is also a healthy level of luck as tiles are drawn from the box randomly when there are none left to use on the field, but play order changes most turns based on the actions from the previous turn.

-A quick and simple game that younger players can enjoy for its simplicity, but older players can enjoy it for the light strategy elements.
+A quick and simple game that younger players can enjoy for its simplicity, and older players can enjoy for the light strategy elements.
 All the play counts are good with this one, up to four players, making it more flexible than other tabletop games.
 A great pick-up and put-down game if you have a short amount of time to kill.

-We earn a commission if you make a
+We earn a commission if you make a purchase, at no additional cost to you.

 Dixit